Content Creation Strategies

 Educate, inform, and inspire

-You have years of experience and knowledge, much of which lies hidden.
-Sharing your insights and experiences can help you build credibility in a distracted and busy marketplace.
+However, you have years of experience and knowledge, much of which lies hidden.
+Sharing your insights and experiences can, therefore, help you build credibility in a distracted and busy marketplace.

 Keep your audience engaged and wanting more